benjholla/bomod/README.md

 # Buffer Overflow Module (bomod)
-This project is a fork (and mirror) of the [original Buffer Overflow Module](http://nsfsecurity.pr.erau.edu/bom/) created by [NSF Award No. 0113627](http://www.nsf.gov/awardsearch/showAward?AWD_ID=0113627).
+This project is a fork (and [mirror](./mirror/README.md)) of the [original Buffer Overflow Module](http://nsfsecurity.pr.erau.edu/bom/) created by [NSF Award No. 0113627](http://www.nsf.gov/awardsearch/showAward?AWD_ID=0113627).
+The fork provides modifications to the interactive demos that enables the demos to run locally in a modern Java Runtime Environment.
+The fork also adds the option of a presentation mode color scheme to the demos for low contrast projectors used in classroom environments.
+The [mirror](./mirror/README.md) contained in this repository is an indexed copy of the materials originally hosted at [http://nsfsecurity.pr.erau.edu](http://nsfsecurity.pr.erau.edu) before the subdomain became inaccessible.

 ## Module Overview